ZetaGo-Aurum/AleoPantest/00-START-HERE.md

 ### ✅ Framework Improvements

 ```
-✅ CLI Entry Point           - Changed to "aleopantest" (was "alopantest")
+✅ CLI Entry Point           - Changed to "aleopantest" (was "aleopantest")
 ✅ Tool Registry             - Expanded from 24 to 39 tools
 ✅ Categories                - Added 3 new categories (Phishing, Clickjacking, Security)
 ✅ Commands                  - Added list-by-category and help-tool commands